Johns Hopkins UniversityEst. 1876

 Veterans Affairs

-On behalf of the University, we take this opportunity to thank you for your service to our country and for choosing Johns Hopkins University to fulfill your educational goals.
-We sincerely hope that your experience with our institution is a rewarding one.
+On behalf of the University, thank you for your service to our country and for choosing Johns Hopkins University to fulfill your educational goals.

 Johns Hopkins is approved by the Maryland Higher Education Commission for the training of veterans, service members, eligible spouses, and dependents under the provisions of the various federal laws pertaining to Department of Veterans Affairs educational benefits.
 For more information, visit the VA education and training benefits webpage or call 1-888-442-4551.